Skip to content

 About VIPS Louisville

-Before 1985, children who were blind or visually impaired in Kentucky & Southern Indiana had no access to early intervention services for their vision-specific needs.
-That all changed when a group of concerned citizens, lead by Sharon Bensinger, formed the idea to start VIPS.
+Before 1985, children who were blind or had low vision in Kentucky & Southern Indiana had no access to early intervention services for their vision-specific needs.
+That all changed when a group of concerned citizens, led by Sharon Bensinger, formed the idea to start VIPS.
 Mrs. Bensinger had no personal connection to anyone who was blind, other than being employed by American Printing House for the Blind Research Department.
-However, it was in that job that she took countless numbers of phone calls from desperate parents looking for services for their blind child.
+However, it was in that job that she took countless numbers of phone calls from desperate parents looking for services for their child with blindness

 Have a question?